Centuries old coffee tradition

 - To taste: 1/4 tsp ground cloves

-Add the water with the sugar in a saucepan and bring to a boil.
+To prepare Omani coffee add the water with the sugar in a saucepan and bring to a boil.
 Add the coffee and cardamom (possibly cloves).
 Simmer for 2 min. and serve hot.
 The coffee is poured from a dallah (دلة), a decorated metal jug in small handleless cups (Finjan).
 Usually 3 cups are drunk.
 If you have enough coffee, you can tell by swinging the cup between your fingers and your thumb.
-With the coffee Halwa or dates are traditionally served on a silver bowl.
+With the Omani coffee Halwa or dates* are traditionally served on a silver bowl.

 Khawa/ Qahwa (قهوة)